 Over-responsiveness is characterized by gravitational insecurity, which is the fear of swinging and spinning, as well as going on elevators or escalators.
 Children with gravitational insecurity perceive gravity more intensely and become anxious with small movements such as leaning back and stepping off stairs.

-Listed below are our favorite occupational therapist-approved activities to help your child improve their vestibular sense.
+Listed below are our favorite occupational therapist-approved vestibular input activities to help your toddler or child.

 Elena Falcy is a pediatric occupational therapist candidate at NAPA Center.
 She loves cold days when she can wrap up in a blanket and engage in one of her favorite hobbies, cross-stitching.
 One of her goals in life is to visit every national park in the United States.